Alabat, Quezon

-The name Alabat came from the local Tagalog word Alabat, meaning "balustrade".

 The town is home to a few speakers of the critically endangered Inagta Alabat language, one of the most endangered languages in the world as listed by UNESCO.

+It is founded in the year 1882 by a Spanish priest from Gumaca and built an ermita that honours Our Lady of Monte Carmelo.
+Its first name was Gordo, which means "fat", due to the island's shape.
+It was change to Gordon, Barcelona, and later on Alabat.
+The formal establishment of the town is in the year of 1900.

 Etymology

-Long before the colonial Spanish, Japanese, or Americans set foot on Alabat Island, the mountains were already inhabited by the “Baluga” (aborigines).
+Before Spanish colonization, the mountains were already inhabited by the “Baluga” (aborigines).
 Nomadic by nature, they would clean patches of land, plant rice and vegetables and hunt.
 After harvest, they would migrate to another part of the forest and repeat the cycle.
 The elder of the community was their leader and adviser.
 During drought, they made temporary houses near the shore and used fishing as their primary means of livelihood.

-Local folklore says that a Spanish priest from the mainland saw the Island from across the Lamon bay.
+Local folklore says that a Spanish priest from the mainland saw the Island from across Lamon Bay.
 He was curious as to what lay in that island and its inhabitants.
 The Spanish priest crossed the bay on the boat and founded a church at what is today barangay Gordon.
-The church today is underwater but the cross can still be seen.
+The church today is underwater, but the cross can still be seen.

 The name Alabat which has been used as it is now, came from the word Alâbât (local Tagalog word for balustrade or balcony).
 The early inhabitants of this place made balustrades across their doors to prevent small children from walking out of the house or falling from the stairwells.

 Local history says that a platoon of American soldiers came to Lupac after the Philippine independence to conduct a survey.
 They entered a native's hut and asked the person what the name of the place was.
 The owner of the house at that time was holding the balustrade that he was making.
 Unable to understand the English language, he thought they were asking what he was doing so the native replied alâbât!
-The leader took his diary and wrote the word A L A B A T without any accent.
+The leader took his diary and wrote the word "Alabat" without any accent.

 Another local folklore says that the name 'Alabat' was from Muslim origins where Alabat comes from Allah-bat, and if the word is mixed up actually means bat-ala or bathala which is the local word for god.